ToghrolTP/rumiland_crm/README.md

 # Rumiland CRM 🏢

-A modern, modular CRM (Customer Relationship Management) web application built with Rust, featuring a Persian/RTL interface, role-based authentication, and a product catalog.
+A modern, modular CRM (Customer Relationship Management) web application built with Rust, featuring a Persian/RTL interface, role-based authentication, and a complete product and transaction management system.

 ## 🏗️ Architecture